George Graham led Arsenal to an unprecedented domestic Cup double in 1993 - thanks in no small part to a couple of unlikely heroes.

 Stephen Morrow's goal saw off Sheffield Wednesday in the Coca Cola Cup Final and, when the Yorkshire club came back for more in the FA Cup Final, Andy Linighan's last-gasp header compounded their Wembley woes in a rain-soaked replay.

-Arsenal, having beaten Yeovil, Leeds, Nottingham Forest, Ipswich and Tottenham en route to Wembley, took the lead in the Final thanks to Ian Wright's precise downward header.
+Arsenal, having beaten Yeovil, Leeds, Nottingham Forest, Ipswich and - most memorably - Tottenham en route to the Final, took the lead thanks to Ian Wright's precise downward header.
 Wednesday hit back and David Hirst forced a replay.
 It was by no means a classic and the replay wasn't much better.

 Wright again gave Arsenal a first-half advantage, slipping the ball past Chris Woods after Alan Smith's flick had sent the striker through on goal.
 Once again Wednesday rallied and a deflected equaliser from Chris Waddle forced extra time for the second time in five days.